“Ironic, isn’t it?” Shawn said.

 That was pretty early in my fourth grade school year.
 By the end of that year, I would have written a poem for a show-and-tell presentation that set me on my path to becoming a writer.
 Heck, I am a writer because I write.

-So what’s the point of this story, other than it’s an example of irony?
+So what’s the point of this story, other than it’s a real-life definition of irony?
 Just that — irony.
 At the beginning of the school year, I didn’t expect to pursue writing even as a hobby; my previous ambition was to become a nurse.
-But in that school year, probably because my teacher awakened my dormant love of reading through her constant literary advocacy, I changed my career path.
+But in that school year, probably because Mrs. Tobias awakened my dormant love of reading through her constant literary advocacy, I changed my career path.
 In my fifth grade yearbook, the last page listed every student’s name and the title of their career aspiration as grownups.
 Next to my name?
 “Author.”

 Teresa Edmond-Sargeant is an Orlando, FL-based poet, author and former reporter originally from northern New Jersey.
 During her time as a journalist, she won two NJ Press Association awards.
 She is the author of her debut poetry book, “How Fate’s Confusion Connects” and a short story ebook “Eve the First”, now available on Amazon Kindle.